Shipbuilding in Russia: Recent history

-Shipbuilding is a developed industry in Russia.
-The main short-term plan of the industry is the Complex Program to Advance Production of the Shipbuilding Industry on the Market between 2008 and 2015, which was approved by the Russian Government in October 2006.
-It envisages the establishment of a scientific center at the Krylov Institute, two engineering centers and three shipbuilding centers, the Western, Northern and Far Eastern Centers.

-The main long-term plan is the "Strategy for developing the shipbuilding industry until 2020 and the future perspective".
+In October 2006, the government approved a short-term industry plan, the Complex Program to Advance Production of the Shipbuilding Industry on the Market between 2008 and 2015.
+It envisaged the establishment of a scientific centre at the Krylov Institute, two engineering centres, and three shipbuilding centres: the Western, Northern and Far Eastern Centers.
+The main long-term plan in 2007 was the "Strategy for developing the shipbuilding industry until 2020 and beyond".
+In 2010, Russia created new strategic plans to update and improve its fleet, while facing supply chain problems and other issues.